Department of Cell Biology

 Our laboratory is involved in a number of research projects in the fields of cancer, cancer immunotherapy, cancer therapy, tumor and vascular imaging, as can be seen by the following publications.
 Please contact the Smilowitz Lab for specific projects.

 1. Experimental Therapeutics of Brain Tumors: We introduce glioma or melanoma cells into rat or mouse brains and allow the tumors to occupy about 2% of the brain (analogous to human brain tumors at the time of diagnosis) before therapy is started.
 We first treat with a form of radiation therapy followed by a form of experimental immunotherapy under development.
 A variety of immunological assays are performed in addition to survival studies.

-Henry M. Smilowitz, Peggy L. Micca, Daniel Sasso, Qian Wu, Nathanial Dyment, Crystal Xue, Lynn Kuo.
+Henry M. Smilowitz, Peggy L. Micca, Daniel Sasso, Qian Wu, Nathanial Dyment, Lynn Kuo.
 (2016) Increasing radiation dose improves immunotherapy outcome and prolongation of tumor dormancy in a subgroup of mice treated for advanced intracerebral melanoma.
 Cancer Immunol Immunother 65:127–139.

 Qiu Z, Huang H, Greiner J, Perez OA, Smilowitz HM, Adler B, Khanna KM.
 2015.
 Cytomegalovirus-Based Vaccine Expressing a Modified Tumor Antigen Induces Potent Tumor-Specific CD8(+) T-cell Response and Protects Mice from Melanoma.
 Cancer Immunology Research 3:0F1-0F11.